ejasquith/vgcm/README.md

 - Under the deploy tab, connect to your GitHub account and select the repository to connect to.
 - Under manual deploy, select branch main and click deploy.

+The deployed project can be found at [https://vgcm.herokuapp.com/](https://vgcm.herokuapp.com/)

 # Credits